A Fast Algorithm for Computing Prefix Probabilities: Abstract

 \section{Abstract}

 Multiple algorithms are known for efficiently calculating the prefix probability of a string under a probabilistic context-free grammar (PCFG).
 Good algorithms for the problem have a runtime cubic in the length of the input string.
 However, some proposed algorithms are suboptimal with respect to the size of the grammar.
-This paper proposes a novel speed-up of \citeposs{jelinek-lafferty-1991-computation} algorithm, which runs in $\bigO{N^3 |\nonterminals|^3 + |\nonterminals|^4}$, where $N$ is the input length and $|\nonterminals|$ is the number of non-terminals in the grammar.
+This paper proposes a novel speed-up of \citeposs{jelinek-lafferty-1991-computation} algorithm, whose original runtime is $\bigO{N^3 |\nonterminals|^3 + |\nonterminals|^4}$, where $N$ is the input length and $|\nonterminals|$ is the number of non-terminals in the grammar.
 In contrast, our speed-up runs in $\bigO{N^2 |\nonterminals|^3+N^3|\nonterminals|^2}$.

 { \parbox{\dimexpr\linewidth-2\fboxsep-2\fboxrule}{\url{https://github.com/rycolab/prefix-parsing}}}